 (2) An Order in Council made under this Act may be varied or cancelled, or an error in an Order may be rectified, by the Governor by a subsequent Order in Council.

-14. Construction of references to the Currency Act 1963, of the Commonwealth
+14. Construction of references to Currency Act 1963 of Commonwealth

 Where in any law of the State passed or made before the appointed day there is a reference to the date of the commencement of Part II of the Currency Act 1963 of the Commonwealth, that reference shall be read and construed as a reference to the appointed day.